sous-chefs/sc-mongodb/mongodb/README.md

 corresponding platform.
 Currently only implemented for the Debian and Ubuntu repository.

-Usage: just add `recipe[mongodb::10gen_repo]` to the node run_list *before* any other MongoDB recipe, and the mongodb-10gen packages will be installed instead of the distribution default.
+Usage: just add `recipe[mongodb::10gen_repo]` to the node run_list *before* any other MongoDB recipe, and the mongodb-10gen **stable** packages will be installed instead of the distribution default.

 ## Single mongodb instance